Limych/media_player.linkplay/README.md

   *(string)* *(Optional)* API key to LastFM service to get album covers.
 Register for one.

 **sources:**\
-  *(list)* *(Optional)* A list with available sources on the device.
-If not specified, the integration will assume these sources are present on it:
+  *(list)* *(Optional)* A list with available source inputs on the device.
+If not specified, the integration will assume that all the supported source input types are present on it:
 ```yaml
 'bluetooth': 'Bluetooth',
 'line-in': 'Line-in',